-As air builds up in your heating system, your radiator may begin to gurgle and develop cold patches that stop them working efficiently.
+As air builds up in your central heating system, your radiators may begin to gurgle and develop cold patches that stop them working efficiently.
 If you live in a two-storey house, you may begin to notice that the radiators upstairs aren’t getting as hot as those downstairs.
 To counteract this, you will need to learn how to bleed your radiators, which releases the trapped air.

 If you’ve started to notice issues with your radiators, follow our simple step-by-step tutorial on bleeding them to restore efficiency and make sure they are working properly.